lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-my-nearest-or-most-relevant/inputs-information-and-filters.md

 6. Inputs information and filters

 # Inputs information and filters

+## Overview

 Search results will be generated and presented to the user at this stage.

 ## User needs

-The user needs to generate results and work through them quickly to make a choice.
+The user needs to work through the results quickly to make a choice.

 ## User flow

-If a small number of search results have been produced (less than five), the user can view them and make a choice.
+If a small number of search results have been produced (less than 4), the user can view them and make a choice.

-If multiple search results have been produced (more than five), the user needs to work through them.
+If multiple search results have been produced (4 or more), the user needs to work through them.
 Using filters will reduce the cognitive burden on the user.

-In some situations, the user may be directed to a partner website to access results and will complete their journey there.
+In some situations, the user may be directed to a partner site to access results and will complete their journey there.

-## Considerations for the service
+## Service considerations

 Consider how many locations or types of services the user must navigate.

-### More than 5 results generated
+### More than 4 results generated

 Consider a filter and sort function when there is: